P&G Beauty acquires Mielle Organics

 About Mielle Organics

-Founded in 2014, it is a popular technology-driven textured hair care brand based on natural ingredients, as well as in inspiring and educational content.
+Founded in 2014, it is a popular, technology-driven textured hair care brand bases its products on natural ingredients, and creates inspiring and educational content.

 P&G's investment in Mielle Cares further expands its work to advance racial and gender equity through award-winning platforms such as My Black is Beautiful and Widen the Screen.